dixslyf/mnist-digits-nb-nn/report/report.typ

 Training was conducted on the training subset (`x_train.npy` and `y_train.npy`).
 Post-training, the models were serialized and saved to disk: the naive Bayes classifier to `nb.pkl` and the CNN to `nn.pt`.
+Training of the naive Bayes classifier was performed without acceleration from a graphical process unit~(GPU) and took 2.03 seconds.
+The CNN was trained with GPU acceleration via CUDA and took 93.52 seconds.
+Logs for training can be found in `train_nb.log.gz` and `train_nn.log.gz`.

 For the final evaluation, the models were deserialized and evaluated on the test set.
 In addition to generating a confusion matrix,